LitoMore/litomore.me/content/posts/2024-11-03-theming-your-site-done-right.md

 And some developers define `prefers-ecolor-scheme` styles in child elements.
 This means above problems may still occur in elements that do not have a defined color scheme.

+Coincidentally, Notion also has the same problem.
+I posted the problem on [this Notion page].
+You can check it out if you are interested.

 ### End

 Congrats on reading this far.
 Do you know that you can also use the `prefers-color-scheme` in SVG images?
 My blog [favicon] is using the dual-theme SVG.
 You can try switching the system theme to see its effect.

+My [Simple Icons CDN] also has a bunch of dual-theme supported icons.
+Feel free to check them out.

 ### Links